sscoconutree/BulkHashChecker-v2/README.md

 # CHANGELOGS

 v2.1
--Added a maximum of 500 input hash limit to cater the daily quota of non-premium VirusTotal API.
+<br>-Added a maximum of 500 input hash limit to cater the daily quota of non-premium VirusTotal API.</br>
--Added an error handling feature if maximum API daily quota has been reached.
+<br>-Added an error handling feature if maximum API daily quota has been reached.</br>
--Improved result description and color scheme for the identified hashes.
+<br>-Improved result description and color scheme for the identified hashes.</br>